AI-ML-Classifiers

 docker run -p 5000:5000 ai-multitask-classifiers

-Note: Before containerization, be sure to have Docker installed on your machine.
-You can download and install Docker from the official Docker website.
-Once Docker is installed, you can proceed with building and running the Docker image as described above, provided that you have Docker Desktop running on your machine.
+Note: Before containerizing the application, ensure you have Docker installed on your machine.
+You can download Docker from the official Docker website.
+Then, ensure that Docker Desktop is running on your machine before building and running the Docker container.

 Contact Information